-• Noncompetition.
-To further ensure the protection of Confidential Information, you agree that during your employment with the Company and for a period of two years following your termination of employment with the Company for any reason (collectively, the "Restricted Period"), you will not, without UTC's prior written consent, directly or indirectly engage in, acquire a financial interest in, enter the employment of, render any services in any form (including entering into consulting relationships or similar arrangements) to, or otherwise become actively involved (whether as an individual, partner, shareholder, officer, director, or principal) with any of the following companies (including their subsidiaries, affiliates and successors in interest): (i) Airbus SE; (ii) The Boeing Co.; (iii) Bombardier Inc.; (iv) Embraer S.A.; (v) Garmin; (vi) GE Aviation; (vii) Harris Corp.; (viii) Honeywell International Inc.; (ix) L-3 Technologies; (x) Meggitt plc; (xi) Safran S.A. and (xii) SITA (each a "Restricted Company").
+Noncompetition.
+To further ensure the protection of Confidential Information, you agree that during your employment with the Company and for a period of two years following your termination of employment with the Company for any reason (collectively, the "Restricted Period"), you will not, without UTC's prior written consent, directly or indirectly engage in, acquire a financial interest in, enter the employment of, render any services in any form (including entering into consulting relationships or similar arrangements) to, or otherwise become actively involved (whether as an individual, partner, shareholder, officer, director, or principal) with any of the following companies (including their subsidiaries, affiliates and successors in interest): (i) Airbus SE; (ii) The Boeing Co.; (iii) Bombardier Inc.; (iv) Embraer S.A.; (v) Garmin; (vi) GE Aviation; (vii) Harris Corp.; (viii) Honevwell International Inc.; (ix) L-3 Technologies; (x) Meggitt plc; (xi) Safran S.A. and (xii) SITA (each a "Restricted Company").
 UTC will not unreasonably withhold its consent to your request to provide services to, or affiliate with, a Restricted Company; provided, it shall not be a breach of this Agreement for you to own, as a passive investor, in each case not more than one percent (1%) of the total shares of all classes of stock outstanding of any one or more of the Restricted Companies.
-Without limiting the generality of the preceding sentence, you agree that it is reasonable for UTC to withhold its consent on the basis that it has determined that your proposed relationship with the Restricted Company May (A) risk the misuse of Company should describe the reasons why your proposed relationship with the Restricted Company does not present any of the risks described in clauses (A)-(D) of the preceding sentence.
-Because UTC's acenospace businesses (including Rockwell's business) are global in nature with competitors, customers and suppliers located throughout the world, you agree that this restriction applies to the world-w
+Without limiting the generality of the preceding sentence, you agree that it is reasonable for UTC to withhold its consent on the basis that it has determined that your proposed relationship with a Restricted Company may (A) risk the misuse of Company Information, (B) provide undue advantage to a competitor, customer or supplier, (C) diminish the value of UTC's acquisition of Rockwell, or (D) otherwise damage UTC's competitive position.
+Your request to provide services to, or affiliate with, a Restricted Company should describe the reasons why your proposed relationship with the Restricted Company does not present any of the risks described in clauses (A)-(D) of the preceding sentence.
+Because UTC's aerospace businesses (including Rockwell's business) are global in nature with competitors, customers and suppliers located throughout the world, you agree that this restriction applies to the world-wide operations of the Restricted Companies and, further, that there are no geographic limitations on the scope of the employee and customer nonsolicitation restrictions set forth below.
+Your request for consent should be submitted in writing and directed to UTC's Chief Executive Officer.
+UTC will respond to any such request within ten business days.